Lost Legacy: Plot summary

 No date is given for the events, but they are in "a near future America" from the publishing date of 1941.
 Europe and Asia have suffered a "collapse" and the only significant technological advances mentioned are Picturephones and a "pocketphone".

-The story begins with the rediscovery of innate human psychic powers by three friends, all from a California university: Joan a grad student; Ben, a Surgeon and instructor at the medical school; and Phil a Psychology professor.
+The story begins with the rediscovery of innate human psychic powers by three friends, all from a California university: Joan a grad student; Ben, a surgeon and instructor at the medical school; and Phil a psychology professor.
 There are attempts by a corrupt elite to silence their discoveries, so they take a road trip to cool off and talk things over.

 The road trip lands them near Mount Shasta around nightfall.
 In their tent, Joan declares that she wants to hike around the mountain the following day.
 Ben and Phil gallantly refuse to let her do so alone.
-After a good day hiking, Phil the Psychologist, falls over a fern and breaks his fibula.
-He is rescued by Ambrose Bierce the famous writer who disappeared and was declared dead in 1913 at age 71-72.
+After a good day hiking, Phil falls over a fern and breaks his fibula.
+He is rescued by Ambrose Bierce, the famous writer who disappeared and was declared dead in 1913 at age 71–72.
 This fictional Bierce is now over 100 years old but is as strong and robust as an outdoorsy fortysomething.
-This story's Bierce says he dropped out of society because he saw WW-I and other troubles coming.
+This story's Bierce says he dropped out of society because he saw WWI and other troubles coming.
 Bierce causes Phil's fibula to heal overnight via hypnosis.

 Bierce is revealed as one of a group of individuals who have developed their telepathic powers and all now live in secrecy on Mount Shasta in an elaborate cave structure.
 The caves are over 100 meters long with generous side rooms including a library filled with powerful ancient knowledge.
 The caves were discovered in modern times around 1782 by Junípero Serra two years before Serra "surrendered his soul to rest".
-The caves were then known to local First Nations people who showed them to Serra only after he swore an oath that he was a Medicine Man.
+The caves were then known to local First Nations people who showed them to Serra only after he swore an oath that he was a medicine man.